aimaat/RemoteUpdate/README.md

 * * Do you want to see the Powershell GUI or just let it work in the background (currently not working)
 * * Do you want to get an email report
 * Set your credentials.
 If you are in a domain and your user has admin rights you don't need this.
+* Save your settings for next month (2 xml files will be created in the same directory, one for the servers and one for the general settings)
 * Press Start

 If you have a high amount of servers and want to start all at the same time, enable them with the last checkbox and press "Start All"

 # FAQ
-* How can i contact you? via <a href="mailto:info@aima.at?subject=RemoteUpdate">Mail</a> or via <a href="https://www.linkedin.com/in/markus-aigner-388022104/" target="_blank">LinkedIn</a>
+* Are the credentials i saved safe?
+I tried my best but can not guarantee for anything.
+The credentials are encrypted and should only be readable on the host and from the user who created the save.
+So you should be safe except someone knows your host dns name and your Windows SID.
+* Is it safe to use in a productive environment?
+Please decide for yourself after you tested it in in your lab
 * But why?
 Because i can or tried at least
 * Can you code?
 Not really but i did my best
-* Is it safe to use in a productive environment?
-Please decide for yourself after you tested it in in your lab
 * Do you want feedback or feature requests?
-I would highly appreciate it and i'm going to try my best
+I would highly appreciate it and i'm going to try my best to develop it further
+* How can i contact you? via <a href="mailto:info@aima.at?subject=RemoteUpdate">Mail</a> or via <a href="https://www.linkedin.com/in/markus-aigner-388022104/" target="_blank">LinkedIn</a>